If there’s one definite sentiment in this book, no matter who’s side you’re looking at it from, it’s that war is hell.

 This novel is not one to be put down and picked back up at will.
 Since there are so many characters to follow in such a different historical context than we are used to, reading Walk in Hell requires a great deal of concentration.

 I highly recommend these writings for people who are history buffs.
-Those these books are usually listed in the science fiction and fantasy area, a person really needs to be able to stick with the history aspect of the times.
+Those books are usually listed in the science fiction and fantasy area, a person really needs to be able to stick with the historical aspect of the times.